Symmetric Representation Rings are $\lambda$-Rings

 A pre-\(\lambda\)-ring \(R\) is a \define{\(\lambda\)-ring} if the group homomorphism

-is in fact a \(\lambda\)-homomorphism, for a certain universal pre-\(\lambda\)-ring structure on \(\IPS{R}\) \cite{SGA6}*{Expos^^e9~V, D^^e9finition~2.4.1\footnote{There are four different choices of multiplication on \(\IPS{R}\) that yield isomorphic ring structures, with respective multiplicative units of the form \((1\pm t)^{\pm 1}\).
+is in fact a \(\lambda\)-homomorphism, for a certain universal pre-\(\lambda\)-ring structure on \(\IPS{R}\) \cite{SGA6}*{Exposé~V, Définition~2.4.1\footnote{There are four different choices of multiplication on \(\IPS{R}\) that yield isomorphic ring structures, with respective multiplicative units of the form \((1\pm t)^{\pm 1}\).
 We stick to loc.\ cit.\ and use the multiplication whose unit is \(1+t\).}}.
 This property can be encoded by certain universal polynomials

 as follows: a pre-\(\lambda\)-ring \(R\) is a \(\lambda\)-ring if and only if \(\lambda_t(1) = 1 + t\) and\footnote{For a pre-\(\lambda\)-ring with a positive structure, \(\lambda_t(1) = 1+t\) is automatically satisfied.}